otrv4/otrv4/otrv4.md

 ```

 In this conversation flow, Alice first retrieves a Prekey message from a prekey
 server.
-This prekey message was uploaded by Bob's client prior to the start of
+Prior to the start of the conversation, this prekey message was uploaded
-the conversation to allow other participants, like Alice, to send him encrypted
+by Bob's client to a server.
+This was done in order to allow other participants,
-messages while he is offline.
+like Alice, to send him encrypted messages while he is offline.

 ## Assumptions